120th Armed Police Division

-The 120th Division was a division deployed by the People's Republic of China.
+The 120th Armed Police Division was a division in the People's Armed Police.

 History

 The 120th Division was a military formation of the Chinese People's Liberation Army as part of the Chinese People's Volunteers (CPV) during the Korean War.
 It had a standard strength of approximately 10,000 men.
 It was a component of the 40th Army, and consisted of the 358th, 359th, and 360th Regiments.